lfit/itpol/linux-workstation-security.md

 - The checklist that can be adapted to your project's needs
 - Free-form list of considerations that explain what dictated these decisions

-## Severity levels
+## Priority levels

-The items in each checklist include the severity level, which we hope will help guide your decision:
+The items in each checklist include the priority level, which we hope will help guide your decision:

-- _(CRITICAL)_ items should definitely be high on the consideration list.
+- _(ESSENTIAL)_ items should definitely be high on the consideration list.
   If not implemented, they will introduce high risks to your workstation security.
-- _(MODERATE)_ items will improve your security posture, but are less important, especially if they interfere too much with your workflow.
-- _(LOW)_ items may improve the overall security, but may not be worth the convenience trade-offs.
+- _(NICE)_ to have items will improve the overall security, but will affect how you interact with your work environment, and probably require learning new habits or unlearning old ones.
-- _(PARANOID)_ is reserved for items we feel will dramatically improve your workstation security, but will probably require a lot of adjustment to the way you interact with your operating system.
+- _(PARANOID)_ is reserved for items we feel will significantly improve your workstation security, but will require a lot of adjustment to the way you interact with your operating system.

 Remember, these are only guidelines.
-If you feel these severity levels do not reflect your project's commitment to security, you should adjust them as you see fit.
+If you feel these priority levels do not reflect your project's commitment to security, you should adjust them as you see fit.